Horizontal-org/Tella-Android/README.md

 **Step 6: Pushing your branch and creating a pull request** Push your branch up and create a pull request.
 Please indicate which issue your PR addresses in the title.

 ## Translating the app <a id="translating"></a>
-Tella is currently available in Belarusian, English, French, Portuguese, Russian, and Spanish.
-We are always looking to translate Tella into more languages.
+Language accessibility is one of our priority, so we work hard to make Tella available in languages spoken by communities who express the need for Tella.

+Currently Tella is available in:
+- Arabic
+- Belarusian
+- Burmese
+- English
+- Indonesian
+- Jingpho
+- Kannada
+- Karen Sgaw
+- Malayalam
+- Portuguese
+- Russian
+- Spanish (Latin America)
+- Tamil

-If you are interested in adding a new language, or if you noticed a mistake in our translation, you can join [the Tella project on Transifex](https://www.transifex.com/otf/tella/dashboard/) and contribute from there.
+We, however, don't always have the capacity or resources to keep all translations up to date.
+If you wish to contribute to the translation of Tella, you can join [the Tella project on Lokalise](https://app.lokalise.com/public/9394139661a3d89da6fa91.77098206/) and contribute from there.

+If you want us to add a new language, send us an email.

 ## Contact us <a id="contact"></a>
 We love hearing from users, designers, and developers!
 If you have any question, ideas or suggestions on how we can improve or what new features we should add, or if you need support deploying Tella, don't hesitate to reach out!

-You can create an issue [here on our Github](https://github.com/H0rizontal/Tella/issues) or email us at contact@tella-app.org.
+You email us at contact@tella-app.org.